Morgan Webb: Personal life

 As an infant and small child, Webb appeared in advertisements for Gerber baby food, Kenner Toys, and an ad for McDonald's, where she recited the ingredients of the Big Mac to a game of Pat-a-cake.
 Though Webb's parents refused to let her watch television, she made up for it by playing video games.
-She began with an Atari, primarily the game Combat, but as technology progressed, The Legend of Zelda and Phantasy Star became two of her favorite games.
+She began with an Atari, primarily the game Combat; however, as technology progressed, The Legend of Zelda and Phantasy Star became two of her favorite games.

 After Webb graduated from high school, she left home to attend UC Berkeley.
 There, she earned a bachelor's degree in rhetoric (with a minor in Italian) in 2000.

 On August 19, 2006, Webb married Rob Reid in a service at City Hall in San Francisco, California.

 Webb has joined the web-series Acquisitions Incorporated in playing several Dungeons & Dragons games at live events like PAX West.